 You will need to follow the audit schedule set by the labour audit program you choose.
 The audit might be every six months, year or two years.
-Regardless of third-party labour audits, you must still meet the deadlines for MSC audits.
-If you are not covered by a recognised third-party labour program, the self-assessment will have to be submitted annually alongside your MSC audit.
+Regardless of whether the recognised third-party audit program allows audits every two years, the minimum audit frequency to meet MSC performance criteria is annual.